YrG-15/SI507_FinalProject/Readme.md

 3. Run zone_rate.py to calculate the average ratings, amount of high rating(>4) restaurants and high rating ratio in each zone.
 4. Run zone_restaurant_sort.py to sort the restaurants according to the ratings in each zone.
 5. Run taxi_trip.py to get taxi zone trip data, calculate the most popular lunch and dinner zones.

+All the saved dictionary are in json_file folder, zone_restaurant_dict.json and zone_restaurant_sorted_dict.json are too big to upload.